edgedb/easy-edgedb/README.md

   };
 ```

-Because it goes in reverse order, it is selecting the `Vampire` type with `.slaves` that are of type `MinorVampire`.
+Because it goes in reverse order, it is selecting `Vampire` that has `.slaves` that are of type `MinorVampire`.

-You can think of `MinorVampire.<slaves[IS Vampire]` as "Select the Vampire type with slaves that are of type MinorVampire" - from right to left.
+You can think of `MinorVampire.<slaves[IS Vampire] {name, age}` as "Select the name and age of the Vampire type with slaves that are of type MinorVampire" - from right to left.

 Here is the output: